BlenderAid/BlenderAid.github.io/user/pages/home/default.md

         @taxonomy.category: Blog
 ---

-Welcome to **Blender Aid!**
+Welcome to Blender Aid.

-This is my personal collection of Blender methods and workflows for an animated film production.
+This is my personal collection of Blender hints and workflows for an animated film production.

 Enjoy!